pboris84/DataShore/README.md

 common.js
 index.js
 signin.js
+tutorial.js
 visualize.js

 ## Summary of the Major Technology Decisions You Made
-Using non relational database instead of relational database because the data was not being collected for authentication purposes.
 On the landing page we mention the who, what, and how for the user scenario because some users may not know about oceanography.
-There is an overview of the user flow on the project page to inform the user about steps for predicting data.
-The dashboard is the home page because it's more convenient for the user and the original home was not adding any additional value.
-Why you chose the stack you did:
+We catered our project to Oceanographic researchers but we wanted this to be user-friendly for anyone who may want to use our product so we added a description here.
+We chose to use a non-relational database instead of a relational database because the data did not need to be stored in a relational matter.
+We used Firebase for this purpose because it was free and easy to interact with via JavaScript calls.
+It stores our user's login informaiton (hasing the passwords for security measures) as well as the data uploaded by a user and the charts they update later so they can view them again upon next login.
+We chose to use HTML and CSS for our front end development along with a combination of publically available libraries such as Bootstrap to help us with UX and streamlining our design.
+We stuck with the blues found in our logo becuase this stays true to the themes of Oceanography and also gives our site a calming feel.
+We also tried to have minimal text on our pages to not overwhelm users but added enough that it would be clear what actions are required.
+We used JavaScript to make our pages interactive and to make calls to the database.
+Our algorithm was written in Python, and we experimented with the SeaWater package, and ultimately ended up translating it into a JavaScript file so we could make calls to it easily enough interacting with our other pages.

 ## Contact Information
 #### For questions or concerns regarding existing code, please contact: